 The subfamily Prunoideae has a refreshingly obvious hypanthium: a floral cup that actually looks like a cup!

-MOUSEOVER the IMAGE to see CROSS-SECTION of FLOWER
+SLIDE the IMAGE to see CROSS-SECTION of FLOWER

 Black cherry flower has a well-developed hypanthium